raspberrypi/documentation/configuration/wireless/access-point-bridged.md

 The Raspberry Pi can be used as a bridged wireless access point within an existing ethernet network.
 This will extend the network to wireless computers and devices.

-If you wish to setup a stand-alone wireless network, consider instead setting up a [routed access point.](./access-point-routed.md)
+If you wish to create a wireless network that could function stand-alone, consider instead setting up a [routed access point.](./access-point-routed.md)

 ```
                                          +- RPi -------+